nodejs/node/doc/api/http2.md

 following additional properties:

-* `pingRTT` {number} The number of milliseconds elapsed since the transmission of a `PING` frame and the reception of its acknowledgement.
+* `pingRTT` {number} The number of milliseconds elapsed since the transmission of a `PING` frame and the reception of its acknowledgment.
 Only present if a `PING` frame has been sent on the `Http2Session`.
 * `streamCount` {number} The number of `Http2Stream` instances processed by the `Http2Session`.